potable-anarchy/BBS_2025/RENDER_CHECKLIST.md

 - [ ] Code is committed and pushed to GitHub/GitLab/Bitbucket
 - [ ] All tests pass locally
 - [ ] Production build works: `npm run build`
-- [ ] You have a Kiro API key ready
+- [ ] You have a Gemini API key ready
 - [ ] You have a Render account

 ## Initial Setup